CANR & the MSU brand

 Using the appropriate wordmark and other brand elements consistently on programming and promotional materials, apparel, signs and elsewhere, helps us to positively shape the way our clients, stakeholders and partner organizations think and feel about the MSU College of Agriculture & Natural Resources, MSU Extension and MSU AgBioResearch.

-This toolkit is designed to guide you in following the MSU brand standards so that our audiences are exposed to a consistent message whenever they encounter or interact with our college, MSU Extension, MSU AgBioResearch or our work around the world.
+This toolkit is designed to guide you in following the MSU brand standards so that our audiences are exposed to a consistent message whenever they encounter or interact with our college, MSU Extension and MSU AgBioResearch.
 The toolkit draws from the MSU Brand (http://brand.msu.edu) website.
-The site was developed and is maintained by MSU Communications and Brand Strategy (CABS), the university’s central communications unit.
+The site was developed and is maintained by University Communications, the university’s central communications unit.